Origins of the Kamakura Shogunate

 The Kamakura Shogunate fell in 1333 after a series of internal and external crises.
 The financial strain from the Mongol invasions left the Hojo regency unable to reward its vassals, breeding resentment.
 Emperor Go-Daigo, seeking to restore imperial power, launched a rebellion in 1331.
 His cause attracted disaffected samurai, including the powerful Ashikaga Takauji, a former shugo who defected to the imperial side.
 The Hojo regents, misjudging their support, were overwhelmed.
 In 1333, Kamakura fell to the forces of Nitta Yoshisada, and the Hojo clan committed mass suicide at their temple.

-The shogunate’s collapse did not restore the imperial court, however.
-Instead, it led to the Nanbokuchō period (1336–1392) of two rival courts and the rise of the Ashikaga Shogunate.
-The Kamakura Shogunate’s decentralized structure, which had fostered regional warlords, proved to be its weakness.
-Once the Hojo lost the loyalty of key vassals, no central army could save them.
-The shogunate’s legacy, nevertheless, was profound: it established the principle of military rule over civilian authority, a pattern that would dominate Japan for centuries.
+The shogunate’s collapse did not restore the imperial court.
+Instead, it led to the rise of the Ashikaga Shogunate, which adopted many of Kamakura’s institutions.
+The Kamakura Shogunate’s legacy was profound: it established the principle of military rule over civilian authority, a pattern that would dominate Japan for centuries.

 Legacy and Impact